Keeping the Context

 The Harmony of the Scriptures

-Hermeneutics is the study of how to understand meaning of the written word.
-One basic principle in hermeneutics is the general assumption that every author’s writings are in harmony, unless it is clearly established to be otherwise.
+Hermeneutics is the study of how to understand the meaning of the written word.
+One basic principle in hermeneutics is the general assumption that every author’s writings are in harmony unless it is clearly established to be otherwise.
 We assume that an author writes in order to be understood.
 Hence, we would expect consistency in the author’s message.
 Each writing of an author will contain a theme, or a purpose, to which the points in the message support.
 It is upon this principle that criminologists examine letters to determine if they are from the same individual or the work of a copycat.
-In his book Principles of Interpretation, Clinton Lockhart states, “One of two contradictory statements must be false, unless corresponding terms have different meanings or applications.”
+In his book Principles of Interpretation, Clinton Lockhart states, “One of two contradictory statements must be false unless corresponding terms have different meanings or applications.”
 In other words, if you have two statements that contradict, either the two statements are not from the same author, or the terms in the two statements are being used in different ways and with different meanings.

-When hermeneutics is applied to the Scriptures, this general principle of harmony in meaning becomes an absolute.
+When hermeneutics is applied to the Scriptures, this general principle of harmony in meaning becomes absolute.
 Men make mistakes, but the work of the all-knowing, all-mighty God cannot contain contradictions.
 God doesn’t make mistakes.
 Hence, when we run into an apparent contradiction in the Bible, we must examine the context of the statements to see if there are terms being used in different senses of meaning or application.

 Jesus used this principle when Satan tempted him in the wilderness.
 “Then the devil took Him up into the holy city, set Him on the pinnacle of the temple, and said to Him, "If You are the Son of God, throw Yourself down.
 For it is written: 'He shall give His angels charge over you,' and, 'In their hands they shall bear you up, Lest you dash your foot against a stone.'"
 Jesus said to him, "It is written again, 'You shall not tempt the LORD your God.'"”(Matthew 4:5-7).
 Satan quoted Psalm 91:11-12 where God promises protection, but Jesus countered with Deuteronomy 6:16 with the introductory words, “It is written again.”
 By pointing out an additional verse that appears to contradict the interpretation given to another verse, Jesus won the argument by showing that Satan made an error.
 Psalm 91:11-12 must be in harmony with Deuteronomy 6:16 since God wrote both passages.
 Since the meaning Satan ascribed to Psalm 91:11-12 was not in harmony with Deuteronomy 6:16, Satan must have assigned the wrong meaning to the passage in Psalm.